 Lee Strauss is a USA TODAY bestselling author of several cozy historical mystery series: The Ginger Gold Mysteries series, The Rosa Reed Mystery series,The Higgins & Hawke Mystery series, as well as A Nursery Rhyme Mystery series (mystery suspense), The Perception series (young adult dystopian), The Light & Love series (sweet romance), The Clockwise Collection (YA time travel romance), and young adult historical fiction with over a million books read.
-She has titles published in German, Spanish and Korean, and a growing audio library.
+She has titles published in German, Spanish, Korean, and French, and a growing audio library.

 When Lee’s not writing or reading she likes to cycle, hike, and stare at the ocean.
 She loves to drink caffè lattes and red wines in exotic places, and eat dark chocolate anywhere.

 Sign up for all the latest news from Lee Strauss!